 We are also looking into club accommodation and need to get a list of names and an idea of numbers together for those who wish to be accommodated in the club house (this is a great time for camaraderie and social).
 Please can you indicate to Christo or Darren if you’d like us to book you a spot.

 F3F SLOPE RACING

-We will be holding our annual slope event in the last weekend of January (29/30 Jan 2022).
-The event this year will be F3F slope racing, which will comprise of three classes, 60 inch, Combat Wing and Open Class.
+We will be holding our annual slope event in the last weekend of January (27/28 Jan 2024).
+The event this year will be F3F slope racing, which will comprise of three classes, Combat Wing Class, 2 M Class and Open Class.

 Please fill in the online entry form if you are interested in taking part: